 If you haven’t heard me say this, here’s a little context.

-But the day to day growing a human being hasn’t been that hard, yet.
+But the day-to-day growing of a human being hasn’t been that hard yet.

-One of my biggest fears starting out as a teacher was worrying I wasn’t prepared enough to have the honor of teaching these amazing kids.
+Starting out as a teacher, one of my biggest fears was worrying I wasn’t prepared enough to have the honor of teaching these fantastic kids.

 What if I didn’t know enough?

 What if I wasn’t doing something the best way possible?

 I couldn’t live with the knowledge that I unintentionally did not give young children the best possible start in their education while they were in my care.

 So I kept reading and reading and reading.
 Most of this reading came while I earned two degrees in Early Childhood Education.
 This photo is the result of cleaning out those closets I mentioned earlier.

 (And, of course, I found another box of books right after I packed this giant pile up, so imagine a few more into this picture.)